Mammals Infected With Bird Flu 2023

 Europe Mammals Infected With Bird Flu

 France reported an outbreak of HAPI among red foxes and gulls northeast of Paris in March 2023.
 In addition, the HAPI virus infected a cat in France in December 2022.
 Spain reported in Eurosurveillance on January 19, 2023, a HAPI outbreak occurred on a mink (Neovison vison) farm in Carral in October 2022.
 This finding shows that the H5N1 strain can spread from one infected mammal to another.
+Previously, Norway reported H5N1 for the first time in mammals (foxes); according to a study posted on July 25, 2022, and in June 2022, a harbor porpoise became stranded off the west coast of Sweden (58.64817 N, 11.28973 E).

 South American Mammals Infected With Bird Flu

 Peru: A non-peer-reviewed study reported on March 3, 2023, the complete genomic characterization of HPAI/H5N1 viruses in five species of marine mammals and seabirds (dolphins, sea lions, sanderlings, pelicans, and cormorants) sampled since November 2022.
 This is the first report of HPAI A/H5N1 in marine birds and mammals from South America, highlighting an urgent need for active local surveillance to manage 40 outbreaks and limit spillover into humans.
-All Peruvian viruses belong to the HPAI A/H5N1 lineage 2.3.4.4b, but they are 4:4 reassortants where 33 genomic segments (PA, HA, NA, and MP) position within the Eurasian lineage that initially entered North America from Eurasia, while the otherfour4 genomic segments (PB2, PB1, NP, and NS) position within the American lineage (clade C) that was already circulating in North America.
+All Peruvian viruses belong to the HPAI A/H5N1 lineage 2.3.4.4b.
+Still, they are 4:4 reassortants where 33 genomic segments (PA, HA, NA, and MP) position within the Eurasian lineage that initially entered North America from Eurasia, while the other genomic segments (PB2, PB1, NP, and NS) position within the American lineage (clade C) that was already circulating in North America.
 Peruvian viruses do not contain PB2 E627K or D701N 37 mutations linked to mammalian host adaptation and enhanced transmission, but at least eight novel, 38 polymorphic sites warrant further examination.

 United Kingdom Mammals Infected With Bird Flu